eMVee-NL/eMVee-NL.github.io/_posts/2023-12-28-HackMyVM-Writeup-VivifyTech.md

 render_with_liquid: false
 ---

 VivifyTech an easy machine from [Sancelisso](https://sancelisso.github.io/) was released today on [HackMyVM](https://downloads.hackmyvm.eu/vivifytech.zip).
 This machine is an awesome machine for beginners to learn the basics of enumerating.
 Most often enumerating is key in hacking a machine.
-In this write up I describe my apprach on this machine.
+In this write up I describe my approach on this machine.

 ## Getting started
 Before we start we have to change the working directory to the project directory of the machine.
 In this directory we can store any information related to the target.